stefanofoti/musa/3rd-Delivery.md

 *"The project makes sense [...] but in terms of IoT is basic, there is nothing more than the most fundamental idea of sending and recieving a beacon"* <br>
 We don't totally agree with the fact that our project is too basic in terms of IoT.
 We sustain to have a lot of IoT components and arguments in MuSa:
-- Data collection and Data analysis: we collect informations about visitors and users for several reasons like to provide personalized tours and improve those tour through visitor's behavior.
+- The *Data collection and Data analysis*: we collect informations about visitors and users for several reasons like to provide personalized tours and improve those tour through visitor's behavior.
 TO DO: attuatore delle opere con piu visite
-- Edge computing: we pre-process the data collected to send them to the cloud in a better structured way and to save on the number of messages sent, for better exploit the Cloud's free-plan
+- The *Edge computing*: we pre-process the data collected to send them to the cloud in a better structured way and to save on the number of messages sent, for better exploit the Cloud's free-plan
-- Boards:
+- The use of two different *Boards*
-- Cloud service:
+- The use of a *Cloud service*: Microsoft Azure
-- Devices:
+- The use of *MQTT*: a famous lightweight messaging protocol in IoT for small sensors and mobile devices
-- MQTT: a famous lightweight messaging protocol in IoT for small sensors and mobile devices
+- The use of *Bluetooth Low Energy (BLE)* technology
-- BLE
+- The use of *Devices* sending beacons, like smartphones

 We analyze even deeper the IoT part in our [Architecture document](docs/Architecture.md).